akka/akka/akka-docs/dev/multi-jvm-testing.rst

 ~~~~~~~~~~~~~~~~~

 When running multi-JVM tests it's common to need to coordinate timing across
 nodes.
-To do this there is a Zookeeper-based double-barrier (there is both an
+To do this there is a ZooKeeper-based double-barrier (there is both an
 entry barrier and an exit barrier).
 ClusterNodes also have support for creating
 barriers easily.
 To wait at the entry use the ``enter`` method.
 To wait at the
 exit use the ``leave`` method.
-It's also possible to pass a block of code which
+It's also possible t pass a block of code which
 will be run between the barriers.

 When creating a barrier you pass it a name and the number of nodes that are